-The Internship Program Coordinator can offer suggestions and advice for students who are
+The CCJ Internship Program Coordinator and the NAU Office of Career Development can offer additional advice for students seeking CCJ internships.

 Permission from the Department of Criminology and Criminal Justice or the Internship Program Coordinator does not guarantee you an internship.
-You will usually need to interview with the sponsoring agency for the internship position.
+Most often, you will need to interview with the sponsoring agency for the internship position.